Guard-233/overreacted.io/public/why-do-we-write-super-props/index.md

 ---
 title: Why Do We Write super(props)?
-date: '2018-11-30'
+date: "2018-11-30"
 spoiler: There’s a twist at the end.
 ---

 I heard [Hooks](https://reactjs.org/docs/hooks-intro.html) are the new hotness.
-Ironically, I want to start this blog by describing fun facts about *class* components.
+Ironically, I want to start this blog by describing fun facts about _class_ components.
 How about that!

-**These gotchas are *not* important for using React productively.
+**These gotchas are _not_ important for using React productively.
 But you might find them amusing if you like to dig deeper into how things work.**

 Here’s the first one.